-You may find at the link above links to the videos of his three talks as well as videos of the lectures given by the 2014 speaker (Alessio Figalli),
+At the web site above, you can find links to the videos of his three talks as well as videos of the lectures given by the 2014 speaker (Alessio Figalli),

-Concordia's Department of Mathematics and Statistics is hosting a MATH CIRCLE for
+* Starting October 1st 2017, Concordia's Department of Mathematics and Statistics is hosting for a third consecutive year

 students in grades 3-8 wishing to have

 fun solving challenging math problems.

-The circle meets on most Sundays.
+The circle meets almost all Sundays during the school year.
 More info is

 For other outreach activities at Concordia University, please visit our page.